Raj454/tshopapp-1/replit.md

 ```
 Changelog:
+- June 18, 2025.
+Fixed scheduled posts to display "View in Shopify" and "Copy Link" buttons same as published posts by ensuring shopifyUrl is set for both publication types
+- June 18, 2025.
+Completed comprehensive scheduling system overhaul with proper timezone handling, custom scheduler service, and reliable background publishing
 - June 17, 2025.
 Enhanced content generation to include 3-5 external authoritative links from .edu, .gov, .wikipedia, and other trusted domains for improved SEO and credibility
 - June 17, 2025.
 Implemented Shopify-compatible content editor with real-time syncing, alignment tools (left, center, right, justify), enhanced toolbar with visual icons, and WYSIWYG preview functionality
 - June 17, 2025.
 Enhanced title suggestion system to provide 12 titles instead of 8, with improved audience targeting